Arcos takes a new turn with a full packaging overhaul

 Three packaging concepts for three product ranges

-Reconciling safety, visibility and durability
+Reconciling safety, visibility and sustainability

 The challenge was considerable: to design packaging that is safe, attractive, and free from conventional plastic.
 “One of the greatest challenges of this transition was reconciling product visibility, user safety – essential in cutlery – and the elimination of traditional plastic,” comments Sarah Musat, Marketing Manager at Arcos France.
 “To achieve this, Arcos deployed two main solutions.
 The first was high-definition embossed photography printed on closed packaging, allowing the product’s actual appearance to be reproduced with great fidelity.
 This approach drastically reduces the use of transparent plastic without compromising product appeal.
-The second relies on the use of virtuous materials.”
+The second relies on the use of sustainable materials.”

 A new in-store experience